cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-20-TLS-Turtles-all-the-way-down.md

 ![Pipelines Basic Diagram](https://cetus.io/images/turtlesallthewaydown/pipes.png)

 A pipeline is basically a reader and a writer with a nice buffer pool in the middle.
-It's more complex and I am minimizing the effort put in here around buffer ownership and the push pull relationship but for our purposes that is not important.
+There is more to it and I am minimizing the effort put in here around buffer ownership and the push pull relationship but for our purposes that is not important.
 So this would work really well if we were doing a simple compression pipeline.
 But TLS is more complex than that.
 We have to think of security and information leak, and TLS has more than one framing.